Reducing the Single-Use Plastic Consumption at Home

 Plastic is everywhere.
 What are you reading this article on?
 It definitely contains plastic.
 Look around your home and try to find a room that doesn’t contain plastic.
 It surrounds us.
 The material has changed the way we live.
 It has lots of sanitary benefits for the medical and food industry, but we’ve overused it.
 Plastic pollution in the ocean is a major concern and we’re also finding microplastics in our drinking water and food supply.
 As a species, we need to cut down our plastic consumption.
 Today, we’re sharing some plastic-free alternatives to everyday items you use at home.
 What will you swap?
 Do you have a favorite plastic-free alternative that we missed?

 Instead of plastic bags or plastic wraps, try beeswax wraps for food preservation.
-We like this Beeswrap brand.
+We like Bees Wrap Reusable Food Storage.
 You can fold them on top of each other to make bags or cover a plate or bowl.

 In addition to beeswax wrap, there are lots of reusable plastic bags to directly replace single-use plastic bags.
 Some are made of silicone, some of cloth.
 There are many varieties on the market.
 One brand we have enjoyed with great success is Stasher.

 Old fashioned mason jars are great for keeping fruits and veggies fresh in the fridge, no need to actually seal them as you would when canning, they just need to be closed tightly.
 Masonjars.com offers lots of fancy tops, accessories, and sizes of jars.

 More Food Related